emontzkajnl/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.8.6 =
+* Add Microsoft Teams share button
+* Apply the `addtoany_sharing_disabled` filter to apply to non-singular posts too
+* Remove deprecated option for displaying the universal menu on click instead of on mouse hover
+ * The new default is to display the menu on click
+ * You can [configure](https://www.addtoany.com/buttons/customize/wordpress/on_hover) the menu to display on hover like the old default

 = 1.8.5 =
 * The `addtoany_script_disabled` hook now additionally disables the plugin's local JS & CSS